adinashby-vanier-college/git-github-fundamentals-RoniAzoulay/README.md

 #### Following users

-You can follow people on GitHub to receive notifications about their activity and discover projects in their communities.
-When you follow a user, their public GitHub activity will show up on your dashboard so you can see all the cool things they are working on.
+will show up on your dashboard so you can see all the cool things they are working on.
 To learn more about following users, read ["Following People"](https://docs.github.com/en/github/getting-started-with-github/following-people).

 #### Browsing GitHub Explore